venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/troubleshoot-operational-issues-with-the-oracle-database-adapter.md

  **Cause**

- **If there is no data available in the table being polled**, after every receive timeout cycle, [!INCLUDE[firstref_btsWinCommFoundation](../../includes/firstref-btswincommfoundation-md.md)] spawns a new thread to continue the polling operation.
+ <strong>If there is no data available in the table being polled</strong>, after every receive timeout cycle, [!INCLUDE [firstref_btsWinCommFoundation](../../includes/firstref-btswincommfoundation-md.md)] spawns a new thread to continue the polling operation.
 Hence, the thread count and memory usage increases over a period of time.
 However, if the table being polled has some data, the same thread continues to perform all subsequent polls.

  **Resolution**